perses/website/docs/blog/posts/community-dashboards.md

 ## Next Steps for the Community Dashboards

-We’re committed to expanding support for more CNCF projects, while continuing to enhance the existing panel libraries.
-By adding more features and improving the quality of reusable panels, we enable users to gain deeper insights from their dashboards—because the faster you can pinpoint an issue in your telemetry data, the better.
+We’re committed to expanding support for more CNCF and other OSS projects while continuing to enhance the existing panel libraries.
+By adding more features and improving the quality of reusable panels, we enable users to gain deeper insights from their dashboards because the faster you can pinpoint an issue in your telemetry data, the better.

-Also we aim to ensure proper documentation for all dashboards.Whether you're importing full dashboards or using panel libraries as building blocks, we want to make the process as seamless as possible.
+Also, we aim to ensure proper documentation for all dashboards.
+Whether you're importing full dashboards or using panel libraries as building blocks, we want to make the process as seamless as possible.
 That means clear, well-commented code and guidance, so modularity is not only guaranteed but also easy to work with, without needing to dig through the entire codebase.

 Ultimately, this is a community effort, and we invite everyone to help grow this project.
 So if you have a dashboard you’ve rewritten more than once, or any mixin dashboard you use, but want to ensure it becomes modular, easily used and want to increase adoption of it.
 Whether it’s opening an issue or submitting a contribution, all help is moving forward so we can all, very soon, stop rebuilding the same dashboards.

-Let’s stop duplicating effort and start building shared observability standards.
+Let’s stop duplicating efforts and start building shared observability standards!